Policies & Procedures

 Registering as a Part-Time Student

 Students can register at any time during the school year with their school counselor’s approval, if they are enrolled in a brick-and-mortar school.
 Requested courses will NOT be approved until the school counselor provides approval that the course is appropriate for the learner’s ability and grade level.
-Columbia Connections Academy will be listed as the second school of enrollment, and the course will be added to the student’s schedule.
+Columbia Online will be listed as the second school of enrollment, and the course will be added to the student’s schedule.

 Students who are not enrolled in a brick-and-mortar school must be enrolled in Home Education, which will be their first school of enrollment.
 Then they may register at any time during the school year, with a maximum of two (2) courses at a time.
 The course(s) must be completed by the end date.
 Students may be dropped within the first 20 days of the course if adequate progress is not made.